Swami's State Marine Conservation Area: Habitat and wildlife

 However, California’s marine protected areas encourage recreational and educational uses of the ocean.
 Activities such as kayaking, diving, snorkeling, surfing and swimming are allowed unless otherwise restricted.

 Scientific monitoring

-As specified by the Marine Life Protection Act, select marine protected areas along California’s south coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
+As specified by the Marine Life Protection Act, select marine protected areas along California's coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Without a MPA specific baseline or any single species identified as threatened in the Swami's SMCA, scientific studies will be gathering new information.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number as expected with an area closure.